 All that attention to detail makes for tasty, homemade food with a Southern twist.
 My Roots Benny was classic Eggs Benedict but with fresh greens and ham from a local source that makes you never want to eat any other kind of ham again.
 And any place that serves fresh squeezed oj mimosas in Ball jars is alright by me.

 Stop by The Root for breakfast, lunch, dinner or my favorite, all day Sunday breakfast.
-Oh and did I mention they were recently on Diners, Drivins & Dives?
+Oh and did I mention they were recently on Diners, Drive ins & Dives?

 If you are in Little Rock and have a hankering for Wiener Schnitzel, The Pantry is your go to spot.
 Owner Tomas Bohm has two locations that serve up German and Czech dishes in a cozy European atmosphere.
-They also have “street fair” food that includes their homemade Bratwurst and Hungarian sausages.
-As a mom of someone that suffers from a gluten allergy, I also liked that they have gluten free and vegetarian options on the menu.
+They also serve up some “street fair” food that includes their homemade Bratwurst and Hungarian sausages.
+As a mom of someone that has a gluten allergy, I liked that you had that and vegetarian options on the menu.

-The Wiener Schnitzel was served with iron skillet potatoes.
-Both cooked to just the right crispness.
-The appetizer of Brussel Sprouts with Roasted Garlic Aioli was also delish.
+The Wiener Schnitzel I oredered was served traditionally with perfectly crisp iron skillet potatoes.
+The appetizer of Brussel Sprouts with Roasted Garlic Aioli was also delicious hit.
 But the dish that surprised me the most was the Baked Bacon Wrapped Dates.
-Just the right amount of sweet and savory.
+Sweet and savory.
+The perfect appetizer.

-Right before I went to Arkansas someone asked me if I had ever tried Chocolate Salami.
-Unless you’ve had it before, I realize all kinds of visions and thoughts might be running through your head.
+It must have been serendipity because right before I went to Arkansas someone asked me if I had ever tried Chocolate Salami.
+Just like me, If you’ve never had it before, I realize all kinds of visions and thoughts might be running through your head.
 What does it look like?
 Is it made with meat?
-Believe me, I had the same thoughts because I had never heard of it.
+Believe me, I had the same thoughts.
 So when I looked at The Pantry’s dessert menu and saw that they had Chocolate Salami, I knew I had to try it.

 A dessert originating in Italy or Portugal, but popular throughout Europe, its made with cocoa, broken biscuits or cookies, butter, eggs and a bit of port wine or rum.
 Not a bit of meat in sight!
-It turned out to be one of the most delicious, unique things I ate in Little Rock.
+Served at The Pantry with vanilla ice cream, it was one of most simple, delicious but unique things I ate in, of all places, Little Rock.

-Open for lunch and dinner.
-Check the website for the hours since each location is different.
+They are open for lunch and dinner.
+Check their website for the hours since each location is different.

 The Lassis Inn

 Did you know that Arkansas has a Food Hall of Fame?
-The Lassis Inn, named after the original owner, Molassis Watson, was inducted with the first round of inductees in 2017.
-A tiny blue house that sits in a residential neighborhood, the restaurant started serving lunches of cold cuts in 1905.
-Later on they added catfish and then ultimately, fish ribs or buffalo ribs.
+I sure didn’t.
+At least not until I visited The Lassis Inn.
+Named after the original owner, Molassis Watson, the restaurant was inducted with the first round of inductees in 2017.
+A tiny, unassuming, blue house that sits in a residential neighborhood, the restaurant started out serving lunches of cold cuts to workers in 1905.
+Later on they added catfish and ultimately, fish ribs or buffalo ribs.

-If you don’t know what fish ribs are, don’t feel bad.
-Being from the South where fried catfish is pretty popular, I didn’t know what they were either.
-I spent most of the day thinking we were going to have wings or ribs for lunch.
+Being from the South where fried fish and catfish are pretty popular, I still didn’t know anything about fish ribs.
+I honestly spent most of the day thinking we were going to eat wings or ribs for lunch.

 Fish ribs or buffalo ribs, are from the Buffalo fish, a freshwater fish, with white flaky meat similar to a catfish.
 Fried crispy in a corn meal batter, they have a thin sliver of bone that can easily be pulled out.
-The Lassis Inn serves them with your choice of other typical Southern sides- fried okra, slaw or hush puppies.
-If you are a catfish lover, they’ve got you covered.
-You can choose either filets or steaks.
+The Lassis Inn serves them with your choice of other typical Southern sides- fried okra, slaw and hush puppies.
+If you, they’ve got you’d rather stick to catfish, they’ve got you covered there too.
+You can choose either catfish filets or catfish steaks.

-Because no true Southern meal isn’t complete without dessert, there’s homemade pound cake, so save room for that and plenty of sweet tea.
+And because no true Southern meal is complete without dessert, there’s fresh homemade pound cake and and plenty of sweet tea.

-It’s not just the food that makes The Lassis Inn so special.
-The restaurant was a safe gathering place during the Central High School desegregation crisis in the 1950’s.
-It was one of the only spots civil right leaders and others, like Daisy Bates, could go to discuss the problems facing the community.
-That connection to such an integral part of Little Rock history make The Lassis Inn a don’t miss when in Little Rock.
+The food isn’t the only thing that makes The Lassis Inn so special.
+The restaurant was a safe haven during the Central High School desegregation crisis in the 1950’s.
+It was one of the only places that civil rights leaders and others, like Daisy Bates, could go to discuss the problems taking place in the community.
+That connection to such an important part of Little Rock history makes The Lassis Inn (along with other civil rights landmarks) a don’t miss place when you visit Little Rock.